oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 fulfilled by the capabilities declared by another node.

-A capability type definition is a type of TOSCA type definition and as a result supports the common keynames listed in [Section 6.4.1](#641-common-keynames-in-type-definitions).
+A capability type definition is a type of TOSCA type definition and as a result supports the common keynames listed in [the section Common Keynames in Type Definitions ](#common-keynames-in-type-definitions).
 In addition, the capability type definition has the following recognized keynames:

 |Keyname|Mandatory|Type|Description|